-On the day of your dental implant surgery it’s important to drink plenty of fluids (up to 2 quarts of liquid per day) and avoid hot liquids because they will promote bleeding and swelling.
+On the day of your dental implant surgery, drink plenty of fluids (up to 2 quarts of liquid per day) and avoid hot liquids because they will promote bleeding and swelling.

 Smoking or drinking any alcoholic beverages should also be avoided.

-After your surgery at Smile Clinic Slovakia we recommend to all our patients to stick to a soft food diet to ensure the quickest recovery possible.
-Therefore, it’s important to avoid any foods that may physically disrupt the implant or cause discomfort.
+After your surgery at Smile Clinic Slovakia, we recommend that all our patients stick to a soft food diet to ensure the quickest recovery possible.
+Therefore, avoiding foods that may physically disrupt the implant or cause discomfort is important.

-Extremely hot food is something to stay away from and patients shouldn’t use a straw for the first few days after surgery.
+Extremely hot food is something to avoid, and patients shouldn’t use a straw for the first few days after surgery.

-After the surgery you may feel some discomfort, however it’s important not to skip meals.
-Getting the nutrition your body needs is key to gaining strength and feeling better and faster.
+After the surgery, you may feel some discomfort.
+However, it’s important not to skip meals.
+Getting your body’s nutrition is key to gaining strength and feeling better and faster.

-If you have a special diet requirement related to a medical condition, (for example diabetes), you should keep those eating habits or follow instructions that your specialist prescribes.
+If you have a special diet requirement related to a medical condition (for example, diabetes), you should keep those eating habits or follow your dietary specialist’s instructions.

-It is best to start from soft and liquid food.
+It is best to start with soft and liquid food.
 Keeping hydrated is key.
 Here are some ideas for the first 24 hours after the surgery: